 Keywords and key phrases

 These are the words or phrases that specifically describe the content on your page.
 Using keywords helps to direct visitors to relevant content.
 Ranking for the right keywords in search engines is critical, making keyword research one of the most important factors.
-Use a keyword planner like Google’s Keyword Tool.
+Use a keyword planner like Google’s Keyword Tools.
 For more on keyword research, Moz has a very useful article.

 One of the biggest factors in search engine ranking is inbound links.
 These are links that point to your site content from anywhere else on the internet – the more reputable and authoritative the site, the better.
 Writing high quality, relevant, keyword-rich content is a must if you want to get noticed and linked to from other reputable sites.